dmfrancisco/Desligado/README.markdown

 * Users must be able to create, edit, destroy and list items
 * The item list must be updated, every time the server's database changes (without requiring any clicks)
-* Users must be able to use the app offline (static contents should be presented, and dynamic contents must function)
+* Users must be able to use the app offline (static contents should be presented, and dynamic contents must function) even after closing and reopening the browser

 Dependencies